vietcoop/vc/README.md

 ### Redis wrapper

-Configure Redis connection in your Drupal settings.php
+Configure Redis connection in your Drupal settings.php (They are all optional, default values will be used).

     <?php
     $conf['redis_client_host'] = '127.0.0.1';